MicahSteinbrecher/site_mapper/README.md

-# a simple python site mapper
+# A simple python site mapper

 To run this program locally, you should set up a virtual python environement.<br  />